layoutBox/PinLayout/README.md

 ## Width, height and size <a name="width_height_size"></a>

 ### Adjust view width, height and size
-PinLayout have methods to set the view’s height and width.
+PinLayout has methods to set the view’s height and width.

 **Methods:**